 1 - Hotel Cincinnati Netherland Plaza, CincinnatiBook a Room

-One of the most haunted hotels in Ohio is said to be the Hotel Cincinnati Netherland Plaza.
+Not only one of the most haunted hotels in the state, the Cincinnati is also high on the list of the most haunted places in Ohio.
 It is famously said to be haunted by the ‘Lady in Green’ who walks around the hall of mirrors and the mezzanine level of the hotel.

 She has not only been spotted by guests, but in 1983 when the hotel was being renovated, several of the construction workers reported seeing her.
 This would actually tie in very well with her tragic tale.